 See the food web illustration below—you can pick out a basic food chain from the web: Green plants Grasshopper Frog Bird Hawk

-In the diagram above, arrow shows the direction of energy flow.
+In the diagram above, the arrows show the direction of energy flow.
 It points to the animal doing the eating.

 Energy is transferred along food chains from one level to the next.
 Some of the energy is used up in growth, reproduction repair, movement and other ways, and not made available to the next level.